Valley of the Sun United Way receives $475,000 grant to address chronic absenteeism in Maricopa County schools

 Valley of the Sun United Way envisions a community where every child, family and individual is healthy, has a safe place to live, and has every opportunity to succeed in school, in life and in work.
 As we work with our community, corporate and nonprofit partners to implement our five-year plan for Mighty Change by 2026, Valley of the Sun United Way will put all of its efforts toward reaching Bold Goals for Maricopa County in health, housing and homelessness, education and workforce development.
 Join us at www.vsuw.org.

-For more information about Valley of the Sun United Way, visit www.vsuw.org.
+Learn more about Valley of the Sun United Way

-For more information about Valley of the Sun United Way, visit www.vsuw.org.
+Learn more about Valley of the Sun United Way